“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 Progression is simply the compounding of minor improvements, that’s what Linus Pauling followed throughout his life.

-Awareness and intelligence sometimes work as light and shadow, brighter the light darker the shadow.
+Awareness and intelligence sometimes work as light and shadow, brighter the light darker the shadow, as said by Carl Jung.

-There are many things in life like love, hate, birth, death which were the same thousand years ago and still the same now, but what is different is how they evolve every single day.
+There are natural things in life like love, hate, birth, death which were the same hundreds of years ago and still the same, but what is different is how we perceive them every single day.

-This falls into the category of understanding of humanity.
+This falls into the category of understanding of humanity as done by Linus Pauling.

-We understand this better when intelligence and awareness are mixed.
+We understand this better when intelligence and awareness are mixed and grow together.

 Many thousands years ago, the Taoist philosopher, Lao-tzu wrote that the path to wisdom is subtraction of all unnecessary activities.